 A link to the full Early Years Profile can be found below.

 If you would like to read our Intent, Implementation, Impact statement then please click here.

-Please see our Love to Learn grid and Topic Web for Term 1 below.
+Please see our Love to Learn grids and Topic Webs below.

 We will be teaching phonics and reading through Little Wandle Letters and Sounds Revised.
 It is a complete systematic synthetic phonics programme (SSP) developed for schools by schools.
 Based on the original Letters and Sounds, it has been extensively revised to provide a complete teaching programme.

 Phase 1 is taught throughout Nursery and school through the use of listening games.
 This phase is aimed at developing children’s ability to distinguish between different sounds as well as being able to form sounds.